 If a patient's physical/mental health condition(s) are beyond the scope of what a Massage Therapy student can safely address, the clinic supervisor (a Licensed Massage Therapist and Harper College Faculty member) will explain the need to refer the patient to another health care professional in the community, or perhaps to a professional massage therapist with more advanced skills than a student would be able to provide.

-COVID-19 NOTE: At this time, per Harper College requirements, the face mask rules above still apply even if a patient is considered "fully vaccinated."
+COVID-19 NOTE: At this time, per Harper College requirements, face masks must be worn even if a patient is considered "fully vaccinated."
 Unless a patient has a medical contraindication to wearing a mask (in which case arrangements must be pre-arranged through the Massage Therapy Program Coordinator), a face mask that covers the nose and mouth will be required for ALL patients while in the clinic.

-COVID-19 VACCINATION NOTE: Vaccinations cannot be mandated for students in IL community colleges.
-Some students will have voluntarily gotten vaccinated and others will not have gotten it.
-Students do not have to share their vaccination status with the faculty or clients in the clinic, and patient requests for a "vaccinated therapist" cannot be honored.
+COVID-19 VACCINATION NOTE: We cannot disclose a student's vaccination status so patient requests for a "vaccinated therapist" cannot be honored.
 If a client feels strongly that they will only work with a therapist who has been fully vaccinated, we can provide resources to find a professional massage therapist in the community where learning that information may be easier.